nbro/FinancialNewsSearchEngine/README.md

 After the execution of the command `mvn spring-boot:run`, go to your favourite browser and type the following URL:

     localhost:3000

-## Approach and Design
+## Errors and Exceptions

-I've decided to use Nutch version 2 because, as I explained above, I was interested in having some flexibility in the choice of the data storage and to have some abstraction with respect to the crawling phase.
-Thus I also had to make a choice of the database: I chose Hbase mostly for it's strong connection with Nutch 2.
-These choice of course brough some tedious consequences, because I had to build Nutch from the source code.

-Instead of using _Lucene_ directly and having full freedom to design my app I decided to opt for the more "concrete" search platform _Solr_, which is built on top of Lucene and can run on the most used and famous Java servlet containers, such as _Jetty_ or _Tomcat_.
-More specifically, since I decided to use _SpringBoot_ as the web framework to develop the backend of my search web app (on top of Tomcat), I used the _Spring Data Solr_, which is a tool/library that provides already a few nice features to query _Solr_ and thus provides another level of abstraction with respect to _Solr_, even though it's of course quite connected to it.
-These are one of the most interesting SpringBoot's features which ease a lot the query phase to a database, so why shouldn't I use it?

-Regarding the configuration of Nutch and Solr, in particular the configuration of the _schema_, e.g. the configuration of the fields for each crawled and indexed document, I decided not mess much with it and to basically copy the `apache-nutch-2.3.1/conf/schema.xml` file to the only Solr's core or collection (since they must be the same or at least compatible, lets say) that I'm using, that is `solr-4.10.3/example/solr/collection1/conf/`.

-I used Angular JS and Bootstrap to develop the simple front-end interface, because  I wanted to get more into Angular JS and because I had already some knowledge of Bootstrap.

-## Problems

-This section describes some problems that I've faced while setting up Nutch, HBase, Solr, etc. In general, I found the documentation lacking of many details and updates.
+This section describes some errors and exceptions that I've faced while setting up Nutch, HBase, Solr, etc. In general, I found the documentation lacking of many details and updates.
 I encountered many problems especially when trying to combine the tools because explanations are outdated or misleading.

 ### java.lang.ClassNotFoundException: org.apache.gora.hbase.store.HBaseStore